JuliaData/SplitApplyCombine.jl/README.md

 ### `invert(a)`

+WARNING: This is a work-in-progress and does not yet work with many container types.

 Take a nested container `a` and return a container where the nesting is reversed, such that `invert(a)[i][j] === a[j][i]`.